Iris & Pyris Setup Guide

 Modify configuration files as needed:

-• Pyris Configuration: Update application.yml and llm-config.yml.
+• Pyris Configuration: Update application.yml and llm_config.yml.

 • Weaviate Configuration: Adjust settings in weaviate.yml.